raas-dev/configent/README.md

 when the current working directory has `Dockerfile` present.
 After container has been started, the host-container mapped ports are output.

-💡: Use alias `n` for running Docker containers for binaries not installed on the host system by building ad-hoc images with [Nixery](https://nixery.dev/).
+💡: Use alias `n` for running containerized binaries you do not want to install on the OS by building ad-hoc images for them with [Nixery](https://nixery.dev/).

 ### macOS